 - Bake on sprayed a cookie sheet with 2 inches between each scone.
 I use Parchment Paper.

-- Bake 375 degrees for 25 minutes until barely light tan.
+- Bake 400 degrees for 15 to 18 minutes until barely light tan.
 Do not over bake.

 - Mix the powder sugar, juice, and zest until smooth.